mrf-git/alt-os/README.md

 ./workspace/tools/codegen -p
 ```

-Alternatively from VS Code you can use the "Build Tool: codegen" and "Generate Api Protos" tasks.
+You can use the defined tasks from VS Code to do these steps.

 Next all dependent code must be rebuilt by following the steps in the "Building" section above.